 This can turn into a major project that can be both expensive and time-consuming.
 The numbers show you won’t end up getting back anywhere close to what you put into it.

 Overall, most homebuyers will want to fix up the space to their taste anyhow.
 Maybe they want an open game room, or to add a couple of extra bedrooms.

-When pricing the home, account for the unfinished space and let buyers know that is reflected in your pricing.
+When pricing the home think about the unfinished basement or space and let prospective buyers know that the price is reflecting the unfinished space.

 Don’t: Add a Patio, Deck or Pool

 Again, this can be very pricey, without much return.
 If you have an open area, use plants or pavers to tidy up and beautify the space.
 If the new homeowners want to build a deck, they can do so, but with their tastes and specifications in mind.

 Adding a pool can cost a fortune, without providing a huge increase in what you will be able to ask for the home.
 In addition, a pool may actually deter buyers.

 Buyers who are looking to buy with small children may worry about safety for their children.
 Many people don’t want the hassle and upkeep of maintaining a swimming pool.

 Don’t: Do A Major Renovation to The Kitchen or Bathrooms